panda3d/panda3d-docs/programming/render-effects/index.rst

 share pointers if possible.
 Do not modify the new RenderEffect if you wish to change its properties; instead, create a new one.

-Once you have created a render Effect, you need to decide what it should affect.
+Once you have created a RenderEffect, you need to decide what it should affect.
 If you have an effect that should affect everything in the scene the NodePath in the next line of code is "render".
 If you only want it to affect specific objects, choose the appropriate place in the scene graph.